jacoberick/andrade-secure/README.md

 # Andrade Secure

-A password generator and vault built with Flutter for mobile.
+A password manager build with Flutter for mobile.

 ## Installation